Aider-AI/aider/benchmark/README.md

 taking code written by an LLM
 and executing it without any human review or supervision!
 The LLM could generate dangerous python that harms your system, like this: `import os; os.system("sudo rm -rf /")`.
-Running inside a docker container helps ensure no permanent damage can be done.
+Running inside a docker container helps limit the damage that could be done.

 ## Usage